 Field-hunting tip

-Look in carbonatites country — that is the host setting where niocalite typically forms.
+Look in carbonatites country, the host setting where niocalite typically forms.
 If you start seeing calcite, apatite, diopside in float, you are in the right ground.
 Field specimens usually show a prismatic, acicular, radiating aggregates habit, so train your eye for that shape before scanning the outcrop.